-Newly appointed staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council.
+The provider told us that newly appointed staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council.
+We found that records of induction processes were not available for all staff.